Six Steps to ARA Professional Status

 You will be asked to provide your name, ARA membership number and contact details for your employer and your mentor.
 You will also be asked to invite your mentor to register with the website if they haven’t already done so.
-Your mentor will then be able to access your portfolio and support your development.
+Your mentor will then be able to access your application and follow its development.

 Step 4 – Preparing for Assessment

 Up to 10 years’ relevant work experience can be included in your application.
-This should evidence how you meet the required levels in your chosen competencies.
+This should evidence how you meet one or two of the examples provided in your chosen competency levels.
 Your mentor will be a great help as they will be able to give you a much-needed objective opinion.